Jeanette Grasselli Brown

-Jeanette Grasselli Brown (born Jeanette Gecsy; August 4, 1928) is an American analytical chemist and spectroscopist who is known for her work with Standard Oil of Ohio (now BP America) as an industrial researcher in the field of spectroscopy.
+Jeanette Grasselli Brown (August 4, 1928 – July 15, 2025) was an American analytical chemist and spectroscopist who is known for her work with Standard Oil of Ohio (now BP America) as an industrial researcher in the field of spectroscopy.

 Spectroscopy is a technique used to measure the interaction of electromagnetic radiation with matter.
 Her areas of expertise encompass fields such as vibrational spectroscopy, combined instrumental techniques, computerized spectroscopy, and environmental spectroscopy.
 She developed new techniques to solve problems like identifying contaminants in gasoline, analyzing the makeup of new plastics, and analyzing environmental problems such as pollution.

 During her career, Grasselli Brown has striven to bridge the gap between research and practical applications between industry and academia.
 She is considered one of the foremost contributors to infrared and Raman spectrometry of the 20th century.

 Early life

 Grasselli Brown was born in 1928 to Hungarian immigrant parents Nicholas and Vera Gecsy.
 She grew up in a Hungarian neighborhood in the Buckeye Road area in Cleveland, Ohio during the Great Depression.

 Her parents valued education and encouraged her to receive a college education in spite of economic and family difficulties.

-Around 1946, her father opened a business in Elyria, Ohio making sand cast aluminum parts.
+Around 1946, her father opened a business in Elyria, Ohio, making sand cast aluminum parts.
 The foundry eventually failed and the family went bankrupt.
 Her brother Robert died from Hodgkin's lymphoma.
 While she was in college, her parents divorced.